Services for Students

 Breezeway Chatter Program

-As the natural center of the law school campus, the Breezeway is a place where students, faculty and staff interact daily.
+As the natural center of the College of Law campus, the Cordero Breezeway is a place where students, faculty and staff interact daily.
 During the school year, the Breezeway Chatter Program helps make a Career Development counselor available twice a month in a prominent location in the Breezeway to answer career-related questions from students.